 - Interest on savings (savings are OK but interest earned is deemed as income).

 The UK has a number of tax treaties in place with countries from all over the world, explaining the double taxation rules on a number of different income streams including pensions, property and dividends.
-If you are concerned about double taxation you should certainly engage a specialist tax adviser before setting up an international cross-border payment.
+If you are concerned about double taxation you should certainly engage a specialist tax adviser before setting up an international cross-border payment (please note that Customs fees and VAT are a differently topic altogether, and discussed on a different page).

 Do You Pay Tax on Inheritance Money From Overseas?